 'The general purpose of the Church's social teaching is to contribute to the formation of conscience as a basis for specific action… (this teaching) is not limited to a collection of official texts.
 It is an oral tradition as well as a written one, and it is a lived and living tradition' (CG 27)

-St Mary's takes this formation of a 'social conscience' seriously 'enabling individuals to identify and resist structures of injustice' (CG 41) emphasising the basic dignity of the human person.
-As well as the creation of a social conscience in individuals St Mary's stresses - through its education - the formation of the whole person: mentally, emotionally and spiritually.
+St Mary’s takes this formation of a ‘social conscience’ seriously emphasising the dignity of the human person.
+As well as the creation of a social conscience in individuals St Mary’s stresses through its education the formation of the whole person: mentally, emotionally and spiritually.

-Thus the founders of InSpiRe felt that the work of the centre will promote social justice, sustainability and both the personal and common good.
+Thus the founders of InSpiRe felt that the work of the centre should explore all aspects of spirituality especially where it promotes social justice, sustainability and both the personal and common good.
 In fostering a unique research environment the centre promotes excellence of research at all levels of academic achievement.